grst/bioqc_geo/05_signature_creation.md

 In this chapter, we

- * perform a 10-fold cross-validation on the GTEx dataset, calculating the precision and recall for each signature.
+ * perform a 10-fold cross-validation on the GTEx dataset, calculating the precision and recall for each signature,
- * perform a cross-species, cross-platform validation of the signatures generated on the GTEx dataset
+ * perform a cross-species, cross-platform validation of the signatures generated on the GTEx dataset, and
  * identify a set of tissues, that can be reliably and unabmigously identified with the *BioQC* method.